ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 Hash functions can be used for the deterministic pseudo-random shuffling of elements.

+Simhash is a hash function, which returns close hash values for close (similar) arguments.

 ## halfMD5 {#hash-functions-halfmd5}

 [Interprets](../../sql-reference/functions/type-conversion-functions.md#type_conversion_functions-reinterpretAsString) all the input parameters as strings and calculates the [MD5](https://en.wikipedia.org/wiki/MD5) hash value for each of them.
 Then combines hashes, takes the first 8 bytes of the hash of the resulting string, and interprets them as `UInt64` in big-endian byte order.